yukikurage/purescript-jelly/docs/01-Static-HTML.md

 <h1 class="title">Hello, Jelly!</h1>
 ```

-Component is a monad and multiple child elements can be added by writing.
+Component is a monad and multiple child elements can be created using `do` notation.

 ```purs
 component = el "div" do